 Add new lines:

-To add a new line can copy and paste one of the lines from above, then change the settings.
+To add a new line can copy and paste one of the lines from above, then change the information in that line as required.

 Once the list is ready, click ‘Run’.
 The process will start at the top and keep working down the list until it reaches a blank cell in Column B.